noman2002/News-app/README.md

 # news_app

-A new Flutter based news application using NEWSAPI with darkmode and lightmode
+A new Flutter based news application using NEWS API with darkmode and lightmode

 ## Light Mode